ICCVAM Contributions to OECD Activities

 Ongoing Activities and Documents Under Review

 - An OECD survey collected information on how systematic literature review is used in the context of endocrine disrupting chemicals.
-Responses will guide discussions at a workshop planned for October 2018.
+Responses guided discussions at a workshop held in October 2018.

 - NICEATM and ICCVAM scientists participate in annual meetings of the OECD Validation Management Group-Non-animal, which focuses on evaluation of new methods for identifying endocrine disruptors.